yvonnedy/milestone_project/README.md

 ## Usage

-To run this analyis, clone this repository, navigate to the project's root directory and follow methods as stated below:
+To run this analysis, clone this repository, navigate to the project's root directory and follow methods as stated below:

 #### Run the analysis using Docker